diegzumillo/Ballbox/README.md

               AddSphereForce(world, sphere, (Vec3){2.0f, 0, 0});  // Push right
           }

-          PhysicsStep(world, 1.0f/60.0f);  // You should probably soem kind of deltatime your engine provides
+          // You should probably use some kind of deltatime your engine provides here PhysicsStep(world, 1.0f/60.0f);

           // Print sphere position every 10 steps if (i % 10 == 0) {